metalsoft-io/metalcloud-cli/docs/metalcloud-cli_extension.md

-  update              Modify existing extension properties publish             Activate draft extension for platform use archive             Deactivate published extension list-repo           List extensions available in a remote repository create-from-repo    Create extension by cloning from a repository
+  update              Modify existing extension properties publish             Activate draft extension for platform use archive             Deactivate published extension make-public         Make extension publicly available to all users list-repo           List extensions available in a remote repository create-from-repo    Create extension by cloning from a repository